-The XML output from DITA Merge conforms to the DeltaV2 format which is common to other DeltaXML products.
+The XML output from DITA Merge conforms to an extended version of the DeltaV2 format which is common to other DeltaXML products.
 This section describes parts of DeltaV2 particularly significant in the DITA Merge context, please read the DeltaV2 Reference for a full description of this format.

 - Contains all of the data from all of the input files; any of the input files can be extracted without loss.

-- Structure follows that of the DITA inputs (e.g. topic is the root element).
+- Structure follows that of the input files (e.g. the root element will be the same).

 - Describes all of the changes to elements, text and attributes using an expanded deltaV2 format that supports n-way merge.